joemahmah/DRAWR/README.md

 * DRAWR is able to learn how to draw from images (jpg, png).
 * DRAWR is NOT able to actually understand what is sees in images (i.e. it cannot understand what a head is).

+As a warning, DRAWR IS VERY SLOW.
+One of the issues with DRAWR is that there are about 4 billion pixel combinations (about 16.5 million combinations without alpha); add on the generation method and it becomes really slow.
+DRAWR will take a long time if you are generating a very large image or the source image has a large number of unique pixels (colors).

 ## The Future of DRAWR
 I'd really like to expand the scope of DRAWR.
 Currently, the program uses a simple Markov algorithm to generat images.